codewdhruv/Algorithms/Producer-Consumer_Problem/README.md

-# C Program to implement Producer-Consumer Problem
+# Producer-Consumer Problem

 ## What is Producer-Consumer Problem
-    In ​ computing​ , the ​ producer–consumer problem​ (also known as the ​ bounded-buffer
-problem​ ) is a classic example of a multi-​ process​ ​ synchronization​ problem, proposed by Edsger W. Dijkstra​ .
+In computing , the producer–consumer problem (also known as the bounded-buffer problem ) is a classic example of a multi-process synchronization problem, proposed by Edsger W. Dijkstra.
 The problem describes two processes, the producer and the consumer, who share a common, fixed-size ​ buffer​ used as a ​ queue​ .
 The producer's job is to generate data, put it into the buffer, and start again.
 At the same time, the consumer is consuming the data (i.e., removing it from the buffer), one piece at a time.
 The problem is to make sure